natcap/invest.users-guide/source/ndr.rst

 Data Needs
 ==========

-This section outlines the specific data used by the model.
-See the Appendix for additional information on data sources and pre-processing.
-Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
-This will help with file type, folder structure and table formatting. *Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.* Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the DEM.
+Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the DEM.
 Therefore, all model results will have the same cell size as the DEM.

 You may choose to run the model with either Nitrogen or Phosphorus or both at the same time.
 If only one of these is chosen, then all inputs must match.
 For example, if running Nitrogen, you must provide load_n, eff_n, crit_len_n, Subsurface Critical Length (Nitrogen) and Subsurface Maximum Retention Efficiency (Nitrogen).